Run Weavy on a developer workstation

 Troubleshooting

-If the application does not start, or if you get an error on startup, the console usually contains an error message describing the problem.
+If the application does not start, or if you get an error on startup, the console should contain an error message describing the problem.